 Absorption & Bioavailability

-When it comes to NAD+ Precursor supplementation, form selection is one of the most consequential decisions you can make.
-Different chemical forms of NAD+ Precursor vary significantly in how well your body absorbs and uses them — and NMN vs NR is one of the most commonly compared pairs.
+When it comes to NAD+ Precursors supplementation, form selection is one of the most consequential decisions you can make.
+Different chemical forms of NAD+ Precursors vary significantly in how well your body absorbs and uses them — and NMN vs NR is one of the most commonly compared pairs.

 NMN and NR share the same bioavailability tier (high (S1 — best tier)).

-NMN carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-NR carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred.
+NMN carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as Preferred Form in the FormulaForge formulary.
+NR carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as Preferred Form.

 Dosing Comparison